 Professor Moses teaches courses such as Higher Education in the US, Theoretical Issues in Education Policy, Philosophy of Education, and Gender Issues in Education.

-Professor Moses’ editorial experience includes a term as Associate Editor for Educational Theory, a term as Associate Editor for the Section on Social and Institutional Analysis of the American Educational Research Journal, Reviews Editor for the Journal of Philosophy of Education, and the Editorial Advisory Board Member of Education Policy Analysis Archives.
+Professor Moses’ editorial experience includes a current term as Associate Editor for Educational Theory, a term as Associate Editor for the Section on Social and Institutional Analysis of the American Educational Research Journal, Reviews Editor for the Journal of Philosophy of Education, and the Editorial Advisory Board Member of Education Policy Analysis Archives.
 She currently serves on AERA’s Executive Board, AERA Council, and as a fellow of the National Education Policy Center.

 Professor Moses is a fellow of the American Educational Research Association (AERA) (2015).
 She was awarded CU-Boulder’s Hazel Barnes prize (2016), AERA’s Early Career Award (2009) as well as Fulbright Specialist and New Century Scholar awards, AERA Division J’s Outstanding Publication (best article in 2007), AERA Committee on Scholars of Color in Education’s Early Career Contribution Award, and a National Academy of Education/Spencer Foundation Post-Doctoral Fellowship.